 The next step was to mix my natural dyes with water.
-I use little 2oz. ramikins for this, like the little things you get ketchup in or sauces to take home when you’re at a restaurant.
-They have tight fitting lids for saving extra, if I don’t finish using all of the mixed dyes immediately.
-For this project I chose:
+I use little 2oz. ramekins for this, like the little things you get ketchup in or sauces to take home when you’re at a restaurant.
+They have tight fitting lids for saving extra if I don’t finish using all of the mixed dyes immediately.

 - Quebracho Red

 - and Cutch ( I wanted Fustic or Osage Orange for the yellow, but I couldn’t find it right away.
 I’m not unhappy with the results I got with Cutch!)

 You can get Natural Dye Extracts through Amazon!

 The next step in my Shibori scarf dyeing was to bind the damp silk onto a segment of PVC pipe I keep for this purpose.
 It’s a little bit ugly by now, but I like to think of the staining as battle scars, kind of like my stretch marks.
 (Which, thankfully, are not purple but just as stripey.)